ysmiura/ifcc/README.md

 ```

 ## Licence
-Details can be found in LICENSE and clinicgen/external/LICENSE_bleu-cider-rouge-spice.
+See LICENSE and clinicgen/external/LICENSE_bleu-cider-rouge-spice for details.